Ollama runs one model at a time. Send it a prompt, get a response. For single-turn chat, that's enough.

 Pipeline debugging takes patience.
 When a multi-block workflow produces unexpected output, you need to inspect each block's input and output to find where the chain went wrong.
 The pipeline builder shows per-block results, which helps.
 But debugging a three-step pipeline is inherently more work than debugging a single prompt.

-This is part of a series on Ollama frontends for Mac.
+This is part of our Ollama series.
 See also: Voice Chat With Ollama - the simplest pipeline you can build.
 Next: Ollama Vision GUI on Mac - use LLaVA without the terminal.